-The Center for Global Business announces that Roxanne Jaffe, a doctoral candidate in the department of management and organization, has received the 2021 PhD International Research Award.
-The award is funded by CIBE, a Title VI grant administered by the U.S. Department of Education to support research in international business.
+The Center for Global Business (CGB) announces that Ariel Rava, a PhD Candidate in the department of accounting and information assurance, has been awarded the 2022 PhD International Research Award.
+This award is made available by CIBE, a Title VI grant administered by the U.S. Department of Education, to support research in international business.

-The Center for Global Business funds PhD research that aligns with the congressionally mandated CIBE mission of contributing to the internationalization of business disciplines and/or the global competitiveness of U.S. businesses.
+The Center for Global Business at the Smith School of Business provides funding for PhD research that aligns with the mission of the CIBE grant, to contribute to the internationalization of business disciplines and/or the global competitiveness of U.S. businesses.

-- By Terqueasha Wooten, graduate assistant, Center for Global Business
+By Logan Lurie, undergraduate assistant, Center for Global Business

 Media Relations Manager

 About the University of Maryland's Robert H. Smith School of Business

 The Robert H. Smith School of Business is an internationally recognized leader in management education and research.
 One of 12 colleges and schools at the University of Maryland, College Park, the Smith School offers undergraduate, full-time and flex MBA, executive MBA, online MBA, business master’s, PhD and executive education programs, as well as outreach services to the corporate community.
 The school offers its degree, custom and certification programs in learning locations in North America and Asia.